 The simplicity of the mobile app business model is what makes it so effective and easy to execute.

 Since those complexities are irrelevant to appreneurs, app developers can focus primarily on the three core elements which constitute a business model: product, marketing, and finances.

 Consider the resources it’ll take to create, maintain, and improve the app.
 What would your app need to compete on the market?
 Do you have the resources to mold your app accordingly?

 Your business’s success depends on how well you can discern and engage your target audience.
 To maximize your marketing potential, you’ll need to find and maintain a solid grasp of the app’s Unique Selling Point.Before moving on, you should realize the extent of paid exposure you can afford and adjust your numbers accordingly.

 Now that the necessary facilities for creating a quality app have been measured, ask yourself: Is my plan affordable and profitable?
-Start off by estimating a final budget and weigh it against both your available expenditures and the revenue that you expect your app to accumulate.
+Start off by estimating a final budget and weighing it against both your available expenditures and the revenue that you expect your app to accumulate.
 The toughest part is accurately gauging your potential daily and monthly download rates in a way that’s realistic.

 If you can devise a plan that’ll satisfy all three of the above components, then what you’ll have is an immaculate business model.